isomerpages/moe-navalbasesec/_academic-curriculum/Science.md

 </div>
 <p>We adopt a tiered approach to the programme for each level in order to
 meet the diverse needs of our students.</p>

+**Sec 1 STEM Exploration **
+In their first year, students explore various STEM fields through activities that showcase the applications of science and enhance awareness of STEM careers

+Sec 2 STEM Connection
+In their second year, students build on their foundation by connecting STEM to science, technology, society, and the environment.
+They apply scientific concepts and design thinking to tackle more complex tasks, deepening their skills and knowledge.

+Sec 3 STEM Empowerment &amp; Sec 4/5 STEM for Life
+In their 3rd year, students will advance further through their participation in advanced STEM workshops, learning journeys and higher level competitions.
+These experiences hone advanced science skills, foster STEM discussions, and empower students to solve complex challenges independently.

+In their graduating year, students will have the opportunities to higher level institutions and attend workshops to delve deeper into the world of STEM.
+Students will be guided to consolidate their STEM learning experiences, helping them prepare for applications to further studies and related career paths.

+Notable Accomplishments
+NUS Crystal Growing Challenge 2024 - Merit Award
+Awardees: Loke Yu Ru Bernice and Lorraine Tan Yishi

+25th International Elementz Fair  (2024) - Silver Award
+Awardees: Oo LaDawn, Tan Yujun and Samantha Bella Vu Jing Wen

+Tan Kah Kee Young Inventors’ Award 2024 - Encouragement Award
+Awardees: Oo LaDawn, Tan Yujun and Samantha Bella Vu Jing Wen

+IgnITE Skills Challenge 2024 - Gold Award
+Awardees: Marsha Adhwaa Aliani Binte Abdullah, Gan Ting Eng and Goh Kor Qi

+Illustratum 2023 - Merit Award
+Awardees: Chloe Lim Rui Jia, Ning Jing Qi, Chen Jing Yang, Liu Jia Wen, Tisha Gupta and Carie Oh Jing Xuan